capjan/CoreLib/Core/Doc/Reflection/LinqExpression.md

-﻿# Linq Expression as Property Info Extractor
+﻿# MemberInfo via Linq Expression

 With Linq Expressions you can do many cool things.

-I would like to point out a use case for which I like to use them.
+Here I would like to point out a use case for which I find them incredibly useful.
-Namely for function parameters where you would normally need a magic string.

-I saw the usage of this method for the first time in the fantastic library FluentValidation.
+If you write an API that should apply something to the properties of a certain type.
+And if the property is to be determined by developers in the code, then this method is incredibly convenient.

+Especially because the selection of properties is directly limited to the given type and this method allows the auto-completion of Intellisense.

+## Advantages
+* No magic strings
+* No nameof instruction
+* Code assistant (Intellisense) provides optimal support during input.

 ## Example